karendu8180/Data612/README.md

 den, ax = plt.subplots() is creating a density plot for the data. hist_den_rug, ax = plt.subplots() is creating a rug plot for the data. count, ax = plt.subplots() is creating a count plot for the data.

+#HW4
+I was using the baseballdatabank-master/AwardsManagers and AwardsShareManagers provided by Dr.AbdelRahman for HW3 print(data1) and print(data2) are showing the values in two seperate data source. data12= data1.merge(data2, left_on='awardID', right_on='awardID') is merging the two data pieces. print(np.count_nonzero(data12.isnull()))is counting the missing values in the merged data sets. print(data12.fillna(0).iloc[0:29325, 0:12]) is replacing all missing values to 0. new = data12.drop(labels=["tie","notes"],axis=1) is dropping columns ("tie" and "notes") since these two columns are full with "NaN".